 The keynote speakers for the U2 Conference 2018 are Catherine Owens and Stuart Bailie.
-A special In Conversation session will feature Andy Rowen and Steve Stockman.
-Plenary session speakers are John Brewer, Professor of Post Conflict Studies in the Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queen’s University, and Professor Fiona Magowan, FAcSS, Fellow of the Senator George J. Mitchell Institute and the School of History, Anthropology, Philosophy and Politics, Queen’s University.
+Two special In Conversation sessions will feature Shaughn and McGrath and Steve Averill, and Andy Rowen and Steve Stockman.
+Plenary session speakers are Beth Nabi of the U2 Tattoo Project and Associate Professor of Graphic Design and Digital Media, John Brewer, Professor of Post Conflict Studies in the Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queen’s University, and Professor Fiona Magowan, FAcSS, Fellow of the Senator George J. Mitchell Institute and the School of History, Anthropology, Philosophy and Politics, Queen’s University.

 More information below about each of these speakers.